NukeGeneral/winlytics_survey/README.md

     }
 ```

-And call method below in your activity or fragment,it will show a Dialog easily.
+And call method below,it will show a Dialog easily.

 Required Parameters